 It Was Like This When We Got Here

 This history comes from the older folks in town plus some written down words from my

 we might have been drinking too much when we was in the library.

 Arkansas is real old.
 There was an ocean over Arkansas bout 500 million years ago,

 just like some of your home mortgages nowadays.

-the ocean.
-The place probably smelled pretty bad for a while what with all the dead fish.
+ocean.
+The place smelled pretty bad for a while, what with all the dead fish.
 There ain’t no

 pictures of this and nobody was around so this is about the same thing as making the stuff

 Further south, the Ouachita Mountains was formed underwater and they showed up

 gets bigger so there’s no sign out on the highway telling you where to turn.

 First folks in the area were the Quapaw, Caddo, Osage, (known for over seasoning their

-their food), Cherokee, Chickasaw, Choctaw, Creek, Seminole, and the Sakajusemen.
+food), Cherokee, Chickasaw, Choctaw, Creek, Seminole, and the Sakajusemen.

 In 1542 Hernando Desoto, the Spanish explorer, came barging through Arkansas,